chris-townsend/PP4-Kitchen_Tales/TESTING.md

 ![Kichen Tales sign up tab](static/images/kitchen-tales-sign-up-tab.webp)

+- Users can sign-up for an account by clicking on the drop down menu My-Account and then selecting **Register** from the list.

 ![Kichen Tales sign up button](static/images/kitchen-tales-sign-up-button.webp)

+- For users which are not logged-in, a banner is displayed on the homepage which intices people to register to share recipes.

 ![Kichen Tales sign up text](static/images/kitchen-tales-sign-up-text.webp)

+- A user can also sign up by clicking on the text above which is displayed on a recipe detail page next to the star icon.

 *[As a User, I can log into my account so that I can manage my recipes](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/24)*

 ![Kichen Tales sign in tab](static/images/kitchen-tales-sign-in.webp)

+- Users can sign-in to their account by clicking on the MyAccount dropdown menu and after clicking on Sign-in.

 ![Kichen Tales sign in page](static/images/kitchen-tales-sign-in-page.webp)

+- This will take the user to the sign-in page where a username and password is requested.
+You can select a small tick box to remember login credentials to make it easier for future sign-ins.

 *[As a User, I can safely log out of my account so that I can disconnect from the site](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/25)*

 ![Kichen Tales sign out tab](static/images/kitchen-tales-sign-out-tab.webp)

+- Users can safetly sign-out of their account by clicking on their personal drop-down menu and after selecting Logout from the bottom of the list.

 ![Kichen Tales sign out page](static/images/kitchen-tales-sign-out-page.webp)

+- Clicking on Logout will take the user to a confirmation page to confirm signing out.

 *[As a logged-in User, I can see my login status so that I know if I am logged in or out of my account](https://github.com/chris-townsend/PP4-Kitchen_Tales/issues/26)*

 ![Kichen Tales login status](static/images/kitchen-tales-login-status.webp)

+- At first, I left the MyAccount tab as it was for signed-in users but soon realised this was not as intuitive for the user to realize their login status unless they clicked on their MyAccount menu.
+I have now changed this heading to the users name and a profile icon so that a user will instantly know when there logged-in as they will be able to see there profile name in the nav-section.

 ![Kichen Tales navbar status for logged in user](static/images/kitchen-tales-logged-in-navbar.webp)

+- I have organized the items within the drop-down menu of hierarchy, with Logout being the least likely page a user will want to navigate to when signed in.

 #